f5devcentral/f5-agility-labs-nginx/docs/class14/module1/intro.rst

    #.
 Click on the Non-F5 Users selection.
    #.
 Login with the provided access.
    #.
 In the left navigation bar select Courses.
    #.
-Type "Maximize ROI with F5 NGINX App Protect using Observability" in the search bar under the Content tab.
+Type "NIM Templates" in the search bar under the Content tab.
    #.
 Select the Details button on the title screen.
    #.
 Click the Details button on the blueprint in the lower right.
    #.
 Select the Deploy option.